EddieHubCommunity/BioDrop/README.md

 3. Local development
 4. Local development with Docker Compose

-Brief documentation below, but full documentation can be found here https://linkfree.eddiehub.io/docs
+Brief documentation is below, but full documentation can be found here https://linkfree.eddiehub.io/docs

 ### GitHub UI